Pouch Review

 Ingredient Analysis: A Calming Stack Behind a Proprietary Blend

-• Kava Kava (Piper methysticum): Polynesian root used traditionally for relaxation.
-Active kavalactones interact with GABA-A receptors and have anxiolytic effects in clinical trials, typically at 60–250mg of kavalactones per day.
-The label does not disclose how much of the 350mg blend is Kava.
+• Noble Kava (Piper methysticum): Polynesian root used traditionally for relaxation.
+Active kavalactones interact with GABA-A receptors and have anxiolytic effects in clinical trials, typically at 60–250 mg of kavalactones per day.
+"Noble" refers to the cultivar selection, which has a more favorable safety profile than ignoble or two-day kavas.
+The per-pouch mg amount is not published.

 • L-Theanine: Amino acid that promotes alpha-wave activity and supports a calm-but-alert state.
-Most studies use 100–200mg per dose.
+Most studies use 100–200 mg per dose.
+Per-pouch mg not published.

 • Ashwagandha (Withania somnifera): Adaptogen used for stress and sleep quality, commonly standardized to a withanolide percentage.
-Trials use 300–600mg per day.
+Trials typically use 300–600 mg per day.
+Per-pouch mg not published.

 Health & Safety Analysis